a review of Final Fantasy XIII

 Our conclusion is that throwing artists at something doesn’t make a game.
 You need some actual honest-to-god directorial control.
 We’ve played all of this game, and then some, and we realize that it had no directorial control.
 The story makes no sense.
 The characters talk in nonsense nonsentences.
 They can’t speak ten words without three of them being some made up thing.
 You know how, when you say “Ballerina” over and over again the meaning of the word totally evaporates and you’re left giggling for a second, forgetting your age, your name, your birthday, your phone number?
 That’s what all of Final Fantasy XIII is like, as a narrative experience.
 It’s a euphoria compounded by the dread of, even for a second, having no identity.

 It’s so obvious what they’re doing that it’s scary: they’re building an audience: they’re “hooking” the “kids”, while simultaneously making the adults “remember” what they liked in the past.
 That’s why we have a kid, an older gentleman, two hot girls (probably the two hottest girls in any RPG ever: DISCUSS (don’t, really (no, do))), the big dumb guy (is he “hot”? his name is “Snow”; that’s kinda dumb), and the “cute” girl (Vanille) with all the personality depth and texture of “Dora the Explorer”, for people who would rather fight the supreme court for the right to marry a body pillow than pay a real hot-blooded stripper for a lap dance.
 And you know what?
 Many such men will play Final Fantasy XIII and actually like Vanille, and actually wish they could find a “real” girl like her.
-And the scary thing is, so many girls in Japan are just like her — innocent, optimistic, perhaps hiding deep secrets (history of being raped, etc).
+And the scary thing is, so many girls in Japan are just like her — innocent, optimistic, perhaps hiding deep secrets.
 And many of them aren’t like it by their nature alone.
 They’ve assembled their own selves from scraps pooped out by the Machine of New Literature, this speckled and fearsome, noisy thing we call an “entertainment industry”.
 We have a character like Hope in this game, a ten-year-old boy who hates everyone and is also very sad btw, because the game wants to speak straight to the ten-year-old boys in the audience.
 Who playing this game, really, is ten years old?
 What ten-year-old is strong enough to carry a PlayStation 3 home from the store (joke)?
 Sure, we first played Final Fantasy on the NES when we were ten, and we played and loved Final Fantasy IV when we were eleven, though you know what?
 Final Fantasy IV is a story about a man who is easily thirty years old.
 Being a child, in addition to being a despicable, self-loathing kind of existence, is also a period of looking up to adults, wanting to be one, and actually formulating dreams and plans for what we’re going to do when we’re adults.
 Why put a ten-year-old (don’t reply to this post with Hope’s real age plox) into Final Fantasy?
 Is it because the hero of Pokemon is always a kid, and those games sell loads?
 Did the marketers tell you that appealing directly to the young gamer bracket would make more people buy the game harder, and then get hooked on the games and buy them in the future?

 Let’s cut through the bullshit, here.
 We like these games when they’re good.
 Final Fantasy IV was classy as hell; Final Fantasy VI was classy as fuck.
 Why don’t you just try to make an actual good game?
 We see what you’re doing here.
 You’re trying to be Disney.
 You’re going, oh, kids like these animated Disney films, and critics often sing the praises of the jokes that go over kids’ heads, so let’s just make something that appeals to kids and grown-ups and then talks over everyone‘s head with its flipping insane and psychotic nonsense.
 Why can’t you just make something for adults?
 As long as it is good and true and righteous and awesome, and as long as it’s not prohibitively sexual or violent or what-have-you, the best you can do is make something that eleven-year-olds will look up to, respect, and devour voraciously.
 People will accuse us of failing to admit that “this is what Final Fantasy games are about now, dude”.
 They will tell us that our generation is done, and that whiny bullshit is what the kids want.
 It’s not what they want!
 It’s what the Machine has determined will get their money.
 The kids don’t know what they want.
 We’re supposed to show them what’s good.